Platform-OS/platformos-documentation/_PlatformOS/getting-started/pages/creating-page.md

 If you have already installed the required directory structure, you can skip this step, and just locate your `marketplace_builder/views/pages` directory.

-### Step 2: Create a Page file
+### Step 2: Create a page file
 In the `pages` directory, create a Liquid file called `home.liquid`.

 ### Step 3: Edit the Page file
-Edit the `home.liquid` Page file.
+Edit the `home.liquid` page file.

-See a sample Page file with explanations below:
+See a sample page file with explanations below:

 {% raw %}